Wordle: Editor

 Tracy Bennett was appointed to edit Wordle.

 In November 2022, The New York Times appointed Tracy Bennett as Wordles dedicated editor, responsible for selecting the daily word from a curated list.
 Speaking to Today in January 2023, she explained that while the words are initially chosen at random, she reviews each selection for suitability.
 She removes words that have secondary meanings that could be considered profane or derogatory, as well as those that might be unintentionally hurtful or insensitive.
-She also tries to avoid words that are particularly difficult to deduce due to having too many common letter combinations—such as found, where the first letter could be one of eight possibilities.

 The most frequent player complaints, she noted, stemmed from unfamiliar words, "parer", "rupee" and the U.S.-specific "condo".
 Bennett also introduced a new editorial approach by occasionally aligning the daily word with significant dates.
 For example, "BEGIN" was chosen on her first day as editor, "MEDAL" appeared on Veterans Day (November 11), and "FEAST" was selected for Thanksgiving (November 24).
 This thematic connection was not part of Wardle's original word list.
 However, not all players welcomed this change.
 Slate's Lizzie O'Leary, for instance, argued that Wordle should "stay hard and weird", preferring the game's original unpredictability.

 Usage

 In 2022, Wordle was the most-searched term on Google worldwide and in the United States.
 The game's popularity also influenced Google search trends, as players frequently looked up the definitions of daily answers.
 Seven of the top ten most-searched word definitions that year—cacao, homer, canny, foray, trove, sauté, and tacit—were all Wordle solutions.
 At the March 2023 Game Developers Conference, New York Times producer Zoe Bell shared insights into Wordles lasting impact on the company's other online games.
-While Wordle's player count peaked in March 2022 and later declined, it remained stable at about half of that peak a year later.
+While Wordles player count peaked in March 2022 and later declined, it remained stable at about half of that peak a year later.
 More significantly, Wordles popularity has driven increased engagement with other New York Times games, with daily player numbers continuing to rise as of March 2023.
+In 2025, Pope Leo XIV was reported to be a daily Wordle player.